galaxyproject/training-material/topics/admin/tutorials/celery/tutorial.md

 >        ```
 >        {: data-commit="Add requirement" data-ref="add-req"}
 >
->     2. Since Flower needs it's own RabbitMQ user, we should add that to the respective part of our vars
+>     4. Because Flower needs it's own RabbitMQ user, we should add that to the respective part of our vars
 >        Edit your `group_vars/secret.yml` and define some random passwords:
 >
 >        ><code-in-title>Bash</code-in-title>